frmachadoecosta/RealROC/README.md

 This section is designed to help new users navigate the app and aid them in performing the best analysis for their purposes.

 ### "What do I need to start?"
 Nothing!
-This application needs no prior material to use, a working understating of ROC and AROC curves can be helpful but you can just start and then checkback to this section and understand what you did.
+This application needs no prior material to use, a working understating of ROC and AROC curves can be helpful but you can just start and then check back to this section and understand what you did.

 <details>
 <summary>What are ROC curves?</summary>